January 4th 1967

 High Speed World Record Attempt Ends in Tragedy.

 Briton Donald Campbell lost his life doing what he loved best on January 4th 1967.
-He lost control of his all-metal turbo jet engine speedboat, Bluebird K7, which bounced three times before somersaulting into the air and crashing into the water at very high-speed.
+He lost control of his all-metal turbo jet engine speedboat, Bluebird K7, which bounced three times, before somersaulting into the air and crashing into the water at very high-speed on Coniston Water, in Lancashire, England.
 Campbell was killed instantly in the accident.

-On the fateful day of his crash, he was trying to break a new water speed record in excess of 300mph when tragedy struck.
-He may not have died if he wasn’t so stupidly obstinate.
-Campbell lived under the huge shadow of his famous father, Sir Malcolm Campbell, a successful high-speed racer, who held various land and water speed records in the 1920’s and 30’s.
-Sir Malcolm doubted very much as to whether his son could emulate his success, but Donald was determined to prove him wrong.
-His daredevil and often reckless pursuit of speed gained him notoriety, becoming a multiple land and water record breaker in his own right.
-But one has to wonder at what point is notoriety just not worth it anymore?
-His horrible crash is forever etched into our minds arguably more so than any of his previous record breaking attempts.
+On the fateful day of his crash, he was trying to break a new water speed record in excess of 300mph when tragedy struck, but it is said he may not have died if he wasn’t so stupidly obstinate.
+You see Campbell lived under the huge shadow of his dismissive famous father, Sir Malcolm Campbell, a successful high-speed racer, who held various land and water speed records in the 1920’s and 30’s.
+And so in an attempt to emulate his father’s success, Donald did everything he could to prove him wrong with his own daredevil antics and often reckless pursuit of speed.
+In so doing, he gained notoriety, becoming a multiple land and water record breaker in his own right.
+But it is his horrible crash that he is best remembered for, even more so than any of his previous record breaking attempts.

 January 15th 1559

-Elizabeth’s tower imprisonment was a response to the Protestant rebellion that ensued during Mary’s reign.
-Was it an act of desperation on Mary’s part to imprison her Protestant sister ?
-Mary’s prosecution would largely fail, including her attempt to punish her sister for treason.
-Elizabeth would be released after no evidence of a conspiracy could be proved.
+Elizabeth’s tower imprisonment came as a direct response to the Protestant rebellion that took place during Mary’s reign.
+Some people believe it was a desperate act.
+Fortunately, Mary’s prosecutions would largely fail, including her attempt to punish her sister for treason.
+Elizabeth would be mercifully released after no evidence of a conspiracy could be proved.

-During the last months of Mary’s reign, it became clear that she was now mortally ill.
-Her parliament urged her to name her sister as heir apparent.
+During the last months of Mary’s reign, it became clear that she was mortally ill.
+Her parliament urged her to name her sister, Elizabeth as heir apparent.
 She reluctantly agreed and approved the succession of Elizabeth.
-(A condition of Elizabeth’s succession was a promise of sorts that Elizabeth wouldn’t change her Catholic reforms and legislation.
-Elizabeth never kept her promise.)
+(A condition of Elizabeth’s succession was that she had to promise of that she wouldn’t change Mary’s Catholic reforms and legislation.
+Of course, the Protestant Elizabeth was shrewd enough to placate Mary with many promises, but in short time broke her pledge upon Mary’s death.

 January 16th 1547